mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

   -  :math:`V_{in}(p-p)` is the full-scale input signal and
   -  :math:`\sigma` is the standard deviation of the output codes in units of voltage.

-Consider an AD672A, sampled at 10 MSPS and an AD871, sampled at 5MSPS.
+Consider an AD672A, sampled at 10 mega samples per second(MSPS) and an AD871, sampled at 5MSPS.
 Both of these are fairly quiet converters, as far as 12-bit converters go.
 Figure :ref:`codehits` shows the zero-input histogram of these devices.
 Since the vast majority of output codes fall into a single bin indicates that quantization noise is greater than (or on par with) the thermal noise.

 .. figure:: code_hits.png
    :scale: 50 %

-   AD672A, sampled at 10 MSPS. and AD871, sampled at 5MSPS.
+   AD672A, sampled at 10 MSPS(left) and AD871, sampled at 5MSPS(right).
    :label:`codehits`

 Very high resolution converters, such as the AD7124-8 that will be used as an example shortly, are rarely limited by quantization noise; thermal noise dominates in all of the gain / bandwidth settings, and a shorted input will always produce a fairly Gaussian distribution of output codes.
 Figure :ref:`ad7124hist` below shows the grounded-input histogram of the AD712482, 24-bit sigma-delta ADC, with the internal amplifier gain set to 1 and 128, respectively.
 At a gain of 1, 13 codes are represented, and the standard deviation is about 2.5 codes.